-Next month, six Sasaki designers will present at the 2020 ABX conference.
-The conference will take place virtually on December 2nd and 3rd.
-Read about the presentations below, and register for the conference here.
+Six Sasakians presented the 2020 ABX conference which took place virtually on December 2 and 3.
+Read more about the presentations below and learn more about the conference here.

 Girl Uninterrupted: Trends from Coast to Coast